ausbin/nsdo/README.md

 want to make this robust, but I don't know much about others' VPN configurations, so I'm making this up as I go.

+#### ssh Configuration with ProxyCommand

+It's easy to forget the `nsdo gatech` in front of an `ssh` command, so I added the following to my `~/.ssh/config` (last line is the important one):

+    Host pace
+        User aadams80
+        HostName coc-ice.pace.gatech.edu
+        IdentityFile ~/.ssh/id_rsa_pace
+        IdentitiesOnly yes
+        ProxyCommand /usr/local/bin/nsdo gatech /usr/bin/nc %h %p

+Then I can login with simply

+    $ ssh pace

 #### Finished Product

     $ sudo systemctl start openconnect@gatech